-Cassandra has a broad litigation practice.
 Her pragmatic and client-centered approach to the practice of law is informed by the decade of practical experience she gained working as a litigation assistant and paralegal before entering law school.
-This experience gives Cassandra boots-on-the-ground insight into the mechanics of litigation that better enables her to create a more proactive approach and more cost efficient outcomes.
+This experience gives Cassandra practical boots-on-the-ground insight into the mechanics of litigation that better enables her to create a more proactive approach and more cost efficient outcomes.

-Cassandra has a special place in her heart for startup businesses, particularly in the craft beverage world.
-She assists small businesses, including breweries, distilleries, and restaurants, with business formation and related matters.
+Cassandra has a particular fondness for startups, particularly those in the craft beverage sector.
 In another life, Cassandra volunteered to sling beer samples and lead tours at a small craft brewery tucked away in an industrial park.
 As that brewery grew, she was part of the ride all the way from the production facility, to the small tap room, and finally to the opening of its destination brewery.
 With a deep appreciation for the effort required to build a thriving business, Cassandra helps entrepreneurs and founders protect their most valuable assets while setting them up for success.
 Cassandra’s knowledge of the craft beer industry coupled with her legal experience is a valuable asset to her clients.
-Understanding the blood, sweat, and tears that go into building a business, Cassandra’s goal is to set her clients up for success and protect their business as they grow.

 Before joining the firm, Cassandra was a judicial extern to the Honorable Magistrate Judge Steven E. Rau, U.S. District Court for the District of Minnesota.
-She is deeply involved in the Minnesota Chapter of the Federal Bar Association, serving as the co-chair of the Law School Outreach Committee for 2019-2020, co-chair of the Newer Lawyers Committee for 2020-2021, and co-chair of the Community Outreach Committee in 2021-2022.
+She is deeply involved in the Minnesota Chapter of the Federal Bar Association, serving in various leadership roles over the years.

 Cassandra earned her undergraduate degree from Hamline University and her law degree from Mitchell Hamline School of Law, and serves as an adjunct professor at Mitchell Hamline School of Law.

-Outside of work, Cassandra loves to travel with her husband and their three kids, cook exciting new dishes, try to keep up with her Spanish and Danish streak on Duolingo, nurture all the house plants she accidentally collected during the COVID pandemic, and hang out with her two dogs.
+Outside of work, Cassandra loves to travel with her husband and their three kids, test out Serious Eats recipes, maintain her Spanish and Danish streaks on Duolingo, nurture the house plants she accidentally collected during the COVID pandemic, and hang out with her two dogs.